markdias/shut_thebox/README.md

 - `src/styles`: Global and component styling.

 Feel free to deploy the production build with any static host after running `npm run build`.

+## Guided tutorial

+- Click **How to Play** in the header (or open the Menu on mobile and choose it there) to start the interactive walkthrough.
+- Use **Next** and **Back** to move through contextual highlights. **End tutorial** exits immediately.
+- The overlay locks pointer input outside the focused element so the walkthrough can be followed without accidental moves.

 ### Deploying to GitHub Pages

 This is a static Vite app.
 The `dist` folder contains a complete site (index.html + assets).
 To publish via GitHub Pages: